High school e-cigarette use has jumped nearly 80%. Now, the FDA wants new regulations

 Too little, too late?

 Health and advocacy groups had mixed responses after news reports last week foreshadowed Thursday's policy-related announcement.
-While some applauded the proposals, those same organizations also chided the agency for stopping short and not acting sooner.
+Some applauded the proposals, but those organizations also chided the agency for stopping short and not acting sooner.

-"Even with new sales restrictions, teens will still find ways to purchase flavored e-cigarettes," pediatrician Kraft said.
+"Even with new sales restrictions, teens will still find ways to purchase flavored e-cigarettes," Kraft said.

 The proposed policy revision wouldn't apply to vaping products "sold exclusively in age-restricted locations -- for instance, a stand-alone tobacco retailer (such as a vape shop)," the announcement said.